jpmorgen/BigMultiPipe/docs/bigmultipipe.rst

 processing.
 As discussed in the `Background`_ section, the amount of information returned as metadata should be modest in size.
-The :func:`bigmultipipe.bmp_cleanup()` function can be used to remove large items from the metadata that may have been used to relay intermediate results between post-processing steps.
-Alternately, large metadata items not intended for return to the calling process can be stored in an object passed via the control stream (i.e. as a keyword of `~bigmultipipe.BigMultiPipe` or :meth:`BigMultiPipe.pipeline() <bigmultipipe.BigMultiPipe.pipeline>`).
+The :func:`bigmultipipe.bmp_cleanup()` function can be used to remove large items from the metadata, if necessary.
+As discussed in the notes of that function, the ability to store and remove large metadata items in each process metadata stream can be used to assist in building modular pipeline processing systems.
+Alternately, large metadata items not intended for return to the calling process can be stored in an object passed via the control stream (i.e. as a keyword of `~bigmultipipe.BigMultiPipe` or :meth:`BigMultiPipe.pipeline()
+<bigmultipipe.BigMultiPipe.pipeline>`).

 .. _background: